phonegap-build/docs-en/3.0.0/developer/api/write.md

 your key is _locked_ after the upload.
 You won't be able to build with it until you unlock the key.

-### BlackBerry Keys

-The following are required for BlackBerry builds:

-* a `sigtool.csk` file
-* a `sigtool.db` file
-* the password to your key (optional)
-* a title for your key

-How to obtain the `sigtool` files is outlined in our [BlackBerry Keys](/docs/blackberry-keys) documentation.

-Here is a sample post:

-        $ curl -u andrew.lunny@nitobi.com -F db=@sigtool.db -F csk=@sigtool.csk -F 'data={"title":"My BB Key","password":"78901234"}' https://build.phonegap.com/api/v1/keys/blackberry
-        {
-            "title":"My BB Key",
-            "default":false,
-            "id":2,
-            "link":"/api/v1/keys/blackberry/2",
-            "locked":false
-        }

-If you omit the `password` parameter, your key is _locked_ after the upload completes.
-You won't be able to build with it until you unlock the key.

 ## PUT https://build.phonegap.com/api/v1/keys/:platform/:id

 Updates an existing signing key on PhoneGap Build, used to unlock a signing key so it can be used for future builds.
-To unlock a key, you need to provide the appropriate credentials: a single password for iOS or BlackBerry, or two passwords for Android, one for the key, and one for the keystore.
+To unlock a key, you need to provide the appropriate credentials: a single password for iOS or two passwords for Android, one for the key, and one for the keystore.

 __NOTE:__ PhoneGap Build _does not_ verify your key's password.
 If